ankitf/linux_setup/README.md

 ## TODOs
 - [ ] Github ssh setup for multiple account - [Link](https://www.freecodecamp.org/news/manage-multiple-github-accounts-the-ssh-way-2dadc30ccaca/)
 	- Create a readme for ssh setup using the above link.

+## Conservation model for linux
+A simple bash script to turn on or off conservation mode for lenovo legion 5.
+Conservation mode will limit the battery charging to 60% **path** - `./ch.sh`